Next: , Up: (dir)

 represents a variable number of bytes or a fixed but large number of bytes (for example 512).

-A tar.lz file consists of a series of lzip members (compressed data sets).
+A tar.lz file consists of one or more lzip members (compressed data sets).
 The members simply appear one after another in the file, with no additional information before, between, or after them.

 Each lzip member contains one or more tar members in a simplified POSIX pax interchange format.
 The only pax typeflag value supported by tarlz (in addition to the typeflag values defined by the ustar format) is 'x'.
 The pax format is an extension on top of the ustar format that removes the size limitations of the ustar format.